halocore099/Tierlist-bot/README.md

 - **Automatic Role Assignment**: Players automatically receive the region-specific ping role when joining the waitlist (e.g., @EU Queue, @NA Queue, @AS Queue)
 - **Waitlist Cooldown System**: Players who complete testing are placed on cooldown before they can rejoin the waitlist (configurable, default 30 days)
 - **Tester Management**: Testers can activate/deactivate queues using `/q join` and `/q leave`
+- **Round-Robin Tester Assignment**: When multiple testers are active, tickets are assigned fairly using round-robin scheduling
 - **Tester Conflict Prevention**: Testers are automatically removed from waitlist/queues as players when they activate as testers
 - **Queue Retention System**: When queues close and reopen, players can confirm they're still active during a grace period
 - **Automatic Ticket Creation**: When a player reaches position 1, a private ticket channel is automatically created